-1 BUT Satan the wicked was envious, because of the consolation Elohim had given them.
+1 But Satan, the wicked one, was envious because of the consolation Elohim had given them.

-2 So he prevented them, and went into the cave and took the two figs, and buried them outside the cave, so that Aḏam and Ḥawwah should not find them.
-He also had in his thoughts to destroy them.
+2 So he prevented them from getting the figs and went into the cave and took the two figs and buried them outside the cave so that Aḏam and Ḥawwah should not find them.
+He also had thought to destroy them.

-3 But by Elohim’s mercy, as soon as those two figs were in the earth, Elohim defeated Satan’s counsel regarding them; and made them into two fruit-trees, that overshadowed the cave.
-For Satan had buried them on the eastern side of it.
+3 But by Elohim’s mercy, as soon as those two figs were in the ground Elohim defeated Satan’s wishes regarding the figs and made them into two fruit trees that grew higher than the cave and shaded the cave because Satan had buried them on the eastern side of it.

-4 Then when the two trees were grown, and were covered with fruit, Satan grieved and mourned, and said, “Better were it to have left those figs as they were; for now, behold, they have become two fruit-trees, whereof Aḏam will eat all the days of his life.
-Whereas I had in mind, when I buried them, to destroy them entirely, and to hide them for aye.
+4 Then when the two trees were grown, and were covered with fruit, Satan grieved and mourned, and said, “It would have been better to have left those figs where they were, because now they have become two fruit trees that Aḏam will eat from all the days of his life.
+But I had in my mind that when I buried them it would destroy them entirely and hide them forever.

 5 But Elohim has overturned my plan and would not let that sacred fruit perish, and He has made known my intention, and has defeated the plan I had formed against His servants.”